-- NOTE: Depending on the model, the monitor might be capable of supporting USB Type-C, HDMI, or DisplayPort inputs.
+- NOTE: Depending on the model, the monitor may be capable of supporting VGA, HDMI, or DisplayPort inputs.
 The video mode is determined by the video cable used.
 The monitor automatically determines which inputs have valid video signals.
-You can select the inputs through the OSD menu.
+The inputs can be selected through the OSD menu.
 The monitor ships with select cables.
 Not all cables shown in this section are included with the monitor. - 1.
 Place the monitor in a convenient, well-ventilated location near the computer. - 2.
-Connect a video cable.
+Connect a video cable. - Connect one end of a VGA cable to the VGA port on the rear of the monitor and the other end to the VGA port on the source device.